A ‘Modern’ Depression Is Creeping Into Japanese Workplaces

-The city government worker was just getting the hang of his job when a new hire upended everything.
+The city-government worker was just getting the hang of his job when a new hire upended everything.
 She became his mentee, and she asked him if he could put together a manual on how to do her work.
 He told her okay, but begrudgingly.
 The manual was a good idea in theory, but he was busy, and he wished she could just learn through observation, as he had.

 Over the next months, as he dealt with more immediate deadlines, the worker kept pushing the manual off.
 His new colleague grew frustrated.
 “All day, morning and evening, she kept asking me, ‘When will the manual be ready?
 When will the manual be ready?’” the worker told me through an interpreter.

 The manual was a mundane request, but it made him feel confused and powerless.
-He didn’t know how to communicate to the new colleague that he didn’t have the time and that explaining the job was difficult.
+He didn’t know how to communicate to the new colleague that he didn’t have the time and the job was difficult.
 Repeated over and over, her request caused his anxiety to ratchet up to extreme levels.
 He hesitated to delegate work to her, which meant that he took on even more.
 He started having problems sleeping and eating.

 Finally, the worker says, he went to lunch with his boss to discuss the situation.
 His boss assured him that it wasn’t his fault and asked him to work on the manual as best he could.
 Still, when he came back to the office, he could see the new colleague giving him the side-eye.
 Later, she asked him why she hadn’t been invited out, too.